Unit Tindakan Cepat: Eligibility and training

 However, this unit does not just get training from PGK.
 The UTC men are regularly sent to take courses outside of the country to train with foreign units with similar roles.

 Equipment

 UTC uses all up-to-date equipment for maximum efficiency and effectiveness.

 Specific clothing

-Specific uniform for the UTC is dark navy blue long sleeve shirt along with their dark navy blue cargo pants are tucked into military boots.
+The specific uniform for the UTC is dark navy blue long sleeve shirt along with their dark navy blue cargo pants are tucked into military boots.

 Beret

 Dark blue berets are used by the UTC.
 Berets of senior officers bear a cloth badge embroidery, while members of lower ranks bears badges on their berets, which are made from silver.

 Combat boots

-Combat Boots used by the UTC are the same as to those used by the Federal Reserve Unit operators.
+Combat boots used by the UTC are the same as to those used by the Federal Reserve Unit operators.

 Bulletproof vests

-Bulletproof vests are the most important gear equipped to any personnel of security forces.
+Bulletproof vests are the most important gear equipped to any personnel of the security forces.
 Vests used by the UTC has a slight difference from the PGK vest.
 The latter vest also has pockets for small tools required in special operations.
 Vests for the UTC is also used by the members of CID, and has a simple design with no pockets.
 The standard UTC vests are made from Kevlar and are capable of stopping ammunition thrusts as powerful as the 5.56mm NATOs, and the ultimate UTK vests are capable to restrain 7.62 mm NATO bullets.
 The UTC vests have "POLICE" embedded to its front and back.